MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-availability-overview.md

 >   The following procedures describe how to view advanced availability information from the items list and item card.
 You can also access the information from sales document lines, for the item on the line.
 For more information, see [Sell Products](sales-how-sell-products.md).

 ## To view the availability of an item according to when it will be received or shipped
-You view the availability of an item according to scheduled item transactions in the **Availability by Event** page.
+You view the availability of an item according to scheduled item transactions on the **Availability by Event** page.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Items**, and then choose the related link.
 2. Open the card of an item that you want to view availability for.